Penampang District: Tourism

 Penampang is generally considered as a stronghold of the Kadazan-Dusun community and serves as a main centre for their political and cultural development.
-The Kadazandusun Cultural Association (KDCA) community hall hosts many of Kadazan-Dusun's traditional festivities, chief among them is the annual Kaamatan or 'harvest festival', their most important cultural event.
+The Kadazan-Dusun Cultural Association (KDCA) community hall hosts many of Kadazan-Dusun's traditional festivities, chief among them is the annual Kaamatan or 'harvest festival', their most important cultural event.
 The Monsopiad Cultural Village is in Penampang.
 Monsopiad was the name of a past warrior who was known for decapitating the heads of his enemy and hanging the skulls at the entrance of his home, to warn his enemies of his powers.
 The Pogunon Community Museum, a part of Sabah museum institution is situated in Kg.
 Pogunon, Penampang.
 In 2000, during a construction of a local kindergarten, three jars and pieces from four jars were discovered including an intact jar from 16th century with human remains inside.
 Sabah Art Gallery is situated in Penampang.
 It houses over 3000 paintings, carvings, and sculptures.
 The building has a unique basket-shaped architecture with decorative cultural motif panels of the indigenous people of Sabah.
 It is also the first green building in Sabah and Borneo.
 St. Michael's Church is a Roman Catholic church built from early 1930s until late 1940s. it is the second oldest stone church in Sabah.